 This easy tomato soup recipe I will make today is simple, contains only a few ingredients and is ready in just twenty minutes.

-To get three servings, I will use only a few ingredients, namely a 1/2 l of tomato passata, 2 tbsp tomato paste and 700 ml of water.
+To get three servings, I will use only a few ingredients: a 1/2 l of tomato passata, 2 tbsp tomato paste and 700 ml of water.

-For roux, I need two tablespoons of oil and a tablespoon and a half of flour, and for poured noodles, I will use an egg and two tablespoons of flour.
+For roux, I need two tablespoons of oil and one tablespoon and a half of wheat flour; for poured noodles, I will use an egg and two tablespoons of flour.

 How to Make the Hungarian Tomato Soup?